Who is the greatest boozer of all time?

 HC: But Alex went with a cocktail that bears his name, though it was not named after him.

 LO: No one knows for sure.
-He calls his version Brandy Alexander the Great because he has added a double shot of 151-proof rum to the recipe.
+He calls his version Rum Alexander the Great because he has added a double shot of 151-proof rum to the recipe.

 HC: Which he now claims is his favorite drink.
 Eschewing his chair, he sways before the table, smiling, cracking jokes with his soldiers.
 He seems quite drunk.